Toxomerus geminatus

 Toxomerus geminatus (Say,1823) the Eastern Calligrapher, is a common species of syrphid fly observed in the eastern and central United States and Canada.(see map) Syrphid flies are also known as Hover Flies or Flower Flies because the adults are frequently found hovering around flowers from which they feed on nectar and pollen.
-Adults are 6.1–7.6 mm long.
+Adults are 6.1–7.6 mm long and are very similar to the Western Calligrapher.
 The larvae are predators of a variety of aphids and mites.